Sunlighter/GraphicsTerminal/README.md

 ## Quick Start Guide

 First, use Visual Studio to create a console program.
-Right now, dot-Net 8 is supported.
+Right now, dot-Net 8 and dot-Net 9 are supported.

-Then, edit the `.csproj` file and change the `TargetFramework` from `net8.0` to `net8.0-windows` to enable support for Windows Forms.
+Then, edit the `.csproj` file and change the `TargetFramework` from `net8.0` or `net9.0` to `net8.0-windows` or `net9.0-windows` to enable support for Windows Forms.

 If you don't actually want to use the Windows Console, change the `OutputType` from `Exe` to `WinExe`.